jimjames99/mla_active_duty_status/README.md

 # MlaActiveDutyStatus

 The Military Lending Act requires lenders in certain situations to check the active duty status of the loan applicant.
-This gem screenscrapes the MLA website providing the applicant details and returning a coded response for the active duty status and the MLA PDF certificate.
+This gem screenscrapes the MLA website providing the applicant details and returns a coded response for the active duty status and the MLA PDF certificate.

+Please note the MLA may change their site at any time, rendering this gem useless.
+Also usage is at your own risk.

 ## Installation